A Client's Guide to Avoiding Fake "Escort" Scams

 I put up an AMA post on Reddit recently and someone asked how to avoid getting scammed- it was the one thing holding him back from leaping into the luxurious pleasure of booking an Escort.
 It could have been holding him back for years!
 I found I had several suggestions to make so I decided to collate them all into a blog.
 If I think of anything further, I will update :)

-Avoiding scams is a topic that comes up again and again on Twitter, usually in reference to "clients" who refuse to screen or send a deposit because they say they are afraid of being scammed.
+Avoiding scams is a topic that comes up again and again on social media, usually in reference to "clients" who refuse to screen or send a deposit because they say they are afraid of being scammed.

 I put "clients" in quotation marks because you're not really a Client unless you actually meet Escorts, and of course you can't actually meet Escorts if you don't follow their screening procedures.
 So really, they are much better described as men who stay home and repeatedly cock-block themselves out of fear.